Rotational Feeding for Your Pet

 According to Dr. Kelly Swanson, "the main issue is nutritional balance."
 What does this mean, exactly?
 Any diet that you choose to feed your pet should be complete and balanced.

 This ensures that your pet receives the nutrients they need in the correct amounts.
 Certain ingredients can provide different nutrients, and at the end of the day, our pets need nutrients, not ingredients.
-To learn more about ingredients versus nutrients, check out our previous blog HERE.
+To learn more about ingredients versus nutrients, check out our blog on nutrients vs ingredients here.

 When to Avoid Rotational Feeding